Shane McIntyre

 Facebook Offline Conversion Tracking

-If you’re running ads on Facebook, you can use offline conversion tracking to see how effective your campaigns are at driving in-person sales.
+If you’re running ads on Facebook, you can use offline conversion tracking to see how effectively your campaigns drive in-person sales.

 To set up Facebook Offline Conversion tracking, you’ll need to: